 As fun and lovely as this network sounds at face value, it is actually correlated with a lot of psychological pathologies, such as anxiety, depression, anti-social behaviour, even schizophrenia.
 It is also seen to be abnormal in Alzheimer’s sufferers, they seem to somehow lose the ability to manipulate the activation and deactivation of this network, like most people can using their conscious attention.

 The creative process has long been presumed by creativity researchers to have two stages.
 The idea generation stage (where the creative thought puffs into the mind) and the idea evaluation stage (analysing the idea deeper).

 The default mode network is active during idea generation and during idea evaluation, something very interesting happens.
 A second network, a network that has a famously antagonistic relationship with the default mode network, starts to work together with it.

-This central executive network is usually active when you are doing things like planning, analysing, and organising.
+This central executive network is usually active when you are doing things like planning, analysing and organising.
 Usually, these two networks cannot both be active at the same time, it’s usually either one or the other.
-However, in this particular instance, they stop ‘fighting’ each other and work in synchrony.
+However, in this peculiar instance, they stop ‘fighting’ each other and work in synchrony.
 Highly creative people have much stronger functional connectivity between these two brain networks.

 There are many different manifestations of creativity in artificial intelligence, depending a lot on how they were programmed to begin with.
 If they were programmed with a particular goal in mind, or with rules in place, their creativity would go in that direction, or work within the permitted framework.

-Creative artificial intelligence programs can create abstract art, write songs and write scripts for movies.
+Creative artificial intelligence programmes can create abstract art, write songs and write the scripts for movies.
 Many music corporations already employ AI to generate new pop songs, is it any wonder they all sound the same?

 Artificial Intelligence and Consciousness